PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Riceinfo.rice.edu

-/Information by Subject Area/Anthropology and Culture/African
+/Information by Subject Area/Anthropology and Culture/African and African

 American